syncfusion-content/asp.netwebforms-docs/aspnet/PivotGrid/Getting-Started.md

    ~~~
    {:.prettyprint }

 2. The endpointBehaviors contain all the behaviors for an endpoint.
 You can link each endpoint to the respective behavior only using this name property.
-In the following code example "Sample.wcf.PivotGridServiceAspNetAjaxBehavior" points the PivotGridService class under the namespace Sample.wcf in PivotGridService.svc.cs file which is the appropriate behavior for the endpoint.
+In the following code example "Sample.wcf.PivotGridServiceAspNetAjaxBehavior" points the PivotGridService class under the namespace Sample.wcf in PivotGridService.svc.cs file that is the appropriate behavior for the endpoint.

    ~~~ html